Adelaide Gay: Early life

-College
+College career

 Gay attended Yale University in 2009.
 The following year, she transferred to the University of North Carolina where she stayed for the remainder of her collegiate career and majored in Business Administration.

 During her sophomore year in 2010, Gay played in six games and logged a 0.94 goals against average (GAA).
 Her junior year, Gay played 900 minutes, alternating halves with Anna Sieloff in goal.
 She allowed only four goals and led the Atlantic Coast Conference (ACC) in goals against average at 0.40.
 Gay recorded a save percentage of .852 with 23 saves on the season, including a career high of four against Texas A&M. She was named a first-team Capital One Academic All-America by College Sports Information Directors of America and earned Academic All-District honors.
 She was an All-ACC Academic Team selection and was nominated for the 2012 ACC Academic Honor Roll.

 Gay finished with a goalkeeper record of 7–0–0 sharing shutouts with Anna Sieloff against University of North Carolina at Greensboro, Florida State, Clemson, Duke, Wake Forest, Boston College and Baylor.
 She recorded a scoreless streak of over 450 minutes starting in September through November.
 During her senior year with the Tar Heels, Gay helped the team win their 21st NCAA championship title.

-Playing career
+Club career

-Pali Blues, 2009

 In 2009, Gay played for the Pali Blues in the W-League and helped the team win the 2009 W-League Championship.

-Portland Thorns FC and Washington Spirit, 2013–14

 In 2013, the Portland Thorns FC signed Gay as a discovery player headed into the inaugural season of the National Women's Soccer League (NWSL).
 When Portland signed Amber Brooks on January 2, 2014, they waived Gay ahead of the 2014 season.
 She signed with the Washington Spirit in April of the same year.

-Kvarnsveden, 2015–16

 In 2015, Gay signed with Kvarnsvedens IK in the Swedish Elitettan.

 Gay played every minute of the team's 26 league games and recorded 16 clean sheets helping the team win the league title and promotion to the top-division Damallsvenskan.

 Gay re-signed for the 2016 season with Kvarnsveden in the Damallsvenskan.

-Íþróttabandalag Vestmannaeyja (IBV), 2017

 Gay signed with Icelandic club Íþróttabandalag Vestmannaeyja (IBV) for the 2017 season and helped the team win the 2017 Icelandic Women's Cup in September.

-Seattle Reign FC, 2018

 In March 2018, Gay signed with Seattle Reign FC in the NWSL as a national team replacement player.

-Portland Thorns FC, 2018

 In April 2018, Gay signed with the Portland Thorns again as a national team replacement player.

-Kvarnsveden, 2018

-After being released from Portland she got a call from Sweden and in July again signed with Kvarnsvedens IK now back in the Swedish Elitettan for the second half of the season.
+After being released from Portland, Gay got a call from Sweden and in July again signed with Kvarnsvedens IK now back in the Swedish Elitettan for the second half of the season.